The Andover Newton Seminary Diploma Program

-This past May, the Yale Divinity School (YDS) faculty approved an educational program through which YDS Master of Divinity candidates can earn Andover Newton diplomas concurrently with their degrees.
-The new program proposed resulted from a year-long process, funded in-part by an Innovations grant from the Association of Theological Schools, of gathering and analyzing vast amounts of input from stakeholders and constituents.
+In May 2018, the Yale Divinity School (YDS) faculty approved an educational program through which YDS Master of Divinity candidates can earn Andover Newton diplomas concurrently with their degrees.
+The new program resulted from a year-long process, funded in-part by an Innovations grant from the Association of Theological Schools, of gathering and analyzing vast amounts of input from stakeholders and constituents.
 Participants in that study provided insights on the knowledge, dispositions, and skills most important for effective ministry today.

 YDS’s MDiv program already offers the essential components of theological education, along with flexibility students can use to tailor programs to their goals.
 Andover Newton’s diploma program (see below), overlaid on the YDS MDiv, provides students with structure that helps them to use that flexibility to meet specific professional preparation needs.

 The Andover Newton Diploma Within the YDS MDiv

 • A year-long general congregational leadership Colloquium: Ministers in the Making

 • A half-year long Colloquium on leading Bible study